eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.bosesoundtouch/README.md

 | skipPreviousEnabled       | Switch    | Current source allows scrolling through tracks               |
 | volume                    | Dimmer    | Set or get the volume                                        |
 | bass                      | Number    | Bass (-9 minimum, 0 maximum)                                 |

+The *notificationsound* channel has a configuration options:

+ - notificationVolume - Desired volume level while playing the notification, it should be between 10 and 70 (inclusive).
+A value outside this range will result in an error and not play the notification.
+ - notificationService - The service providing the notification
+ - notificationReason - The reason for the notification
+ - notificationMessage - Further details about the notification

+The text for notification service, reason and message will appear on the device display (when available) and the SoundTouch application screen.
+Upon completion of the notification, the speaker volume will return to its original value.
+If not present, the notification will play at the existing volume level.

 ## Full Example